Neirea/simple-object-pool/README.md

 # Simple Object Pool

-Super lightweight implementation of factory-based object pool.
+Super lightweight implementation of factory-based object pool.\
+There is no error handling if the same object is released into the pool to keep it fast.

 ## Library API